This post has been updated for 2020.

 Next, determine how much a given ERP solution will cost and whether or not it falls within your company’s budget.
 To add up the total cost of ownership, your calculations should include the system’s licensing costs, as well as consulting fees, data migration costs, IT maintenance, and any other projected expenses.

 Since implementation can look drastically different from one client to the next, very few vendors offer a public pricing guide.
 Instead, they ask buyers to work with an account manager or implementation partner to get a custom price quote based on deployment model (cloud, on-premise, hybrid), number of users, selected features, customizations, and add-ons.
 As a result, making financial projections for an ERP project can be much more challenging than for other business software.
-According to a recent study by Panorama Consulting, 54 percent of ERP projects go over budget.

 3) Can it Scale as Your Business Grows?